 Other metrics that you should be aware of when you’re making adjustments and deciding what to test next include:

-- Cost Per Result: Average you paid for each action—this depends on what your campaign objective is (leads, clicks, etc.)
+- Cost per result: The average you paid for each action—this depends on what your campaign objective is (leads, clicks, and so on)

 - Clicks: The total number of clicks that your ad set received